The Hard Facts About Softball InjuriesEn Español (Spanish Version)

 Yoga can also help you gain flexibility.

 In the off-season, you can also work on developing muscle strength in both the upper and lower body.
-Focus especially on the shoulders. .
-Throwing a ball incorrectly or without proper strength in the shoulder, elbow, and wrist can lead to injury. .
+Focus should be on the shoulders.
+Throwing a ball incorrectly or without proper strength in the shoulder, elbow, and wrist can lead to injury.

 Cardiovascular training is important.
 It will build up your endurance, which is handy when you are running around a softball field.
 Try biking,